 - Expy: The HCS are essentially a darker, more amoral version of the SCP Foundation.

-- Interestingly, the writer doesn't know anything about this, until pointed out by a reader.
+- Interestingly, the writer didn't know anything about this, until pointed out by a reader.

 - Go Mad from the Revelation: Briefly happens to Liechtenstein and Hungary after they regain their memories as Nations.